 A sample REST API: SonarQube

-Well, we could use the Jackson library and any of the available methods to parse this document:
+One of the options is using the Jackson library and any of the available methods to parse this document:

 Looking for solutions

-The only [valid] solution I have found
+The only [good] solution I have found

 You can either preview the classes that are going to be generated or you can download them directly and include this jar into your project.
 Ready to go!